-The Network for College Success envisions the transformation of public high schools in the United States to communities of powerful learning for students and educators.
+The Network for College Success envisions the transformation of public high schools to communities of powerful learning for students and educators.
 We imagine schools in which all students excel academically and develop the agency, integrated identity, and competencies necessary to have successful lives as adults.

 The Network for College Success works to cultivate postsecondary readiness and success for all students by translating research into practice and supporting high school leaders to organize their schools for improvement and innovation.

 ► Challenging leaders to create the conditions to interrupt inequities in schools and districts is vital to transforming schools.

 ► Students become independent learners when teachers challenge and develop their intellectual capacity, explicitly grow their academic mindsets and non-cognitive skills, and engage them in building knowledge and competencies.